SymfonyCasts/symfony7/sfcasts/part-entity.md

 # Part Entity

-We've already got starships showing up on our homepage, thanks to the nifty `Starship` entity we built in the last tutorial.
+We already have starships showing up on the homepage thanks to the `Starship` entity we built in the last tutorial.
 But now, it's time to step up our game.
-We need to tracking the individual parts used in each `Starship`.
+We need to track the individual *parts* used in each `Starship`.
 Here's the plan: each part will belong to exactly one `Starship`, and each `Starship` will have many parts.
-But before we dive into relationships, we need to start with simple: we need a new entity to keep track of these parts!
-Fire up your terminal, open a new tab (since we have our server humming along in the other), and run:
+But before we dive into relationships, we need to start simple: we need a new entity to keep *track* of these parts!
+Fire up your terminal, open a new tab (since our server is humming along in the other), and run:

 ```terminal
 symfony console make:entity